Lester Crown: Affiliations

 Affiliations include: Trusteeship of Northwestern University, the Aspen Institute and the Michael Reese Health Trust.
 Crown is on the Board of Directors of Lyric Opera and Children's Memorial Hospital, and the America Abroad Media advisory board.
 He is a member of Lake Shore Country Club, Northmoor Country Club, Standard Club, Economic Club of Chicago, and Northwestern University's John Evans Club.
 He is a Deputy Chair of the International Board of the Weizmann Institute of Science in Israel and a member of the Tel Aviv University's Board of Governors.
 Crown is also involved with The Crown Center for Middle East Studies at Brandeis University.
 He donated the initial $10 million gift that started the center in 2005.
 He and the rest of his family are involved with the Crown Fellows program in American history at Brandeis, as well.

+With his wife Renee Helene Schine Crown, he funded the honors program at Syracuse University.
+In 1984, Renee Schine made a $2,500,000 contribution to Syracuse University for the Schine Student Center, which opened in October 1985.

 Political views

 In a 2008 letter to voters Crown expressed his support for Barack Obama, the Democratic Presidential Candidate:

 While my involvement in politics is motivated by a variety of issues, there is one issue that is fundamental: My deep commitment to Israel and to a strong U.S.-Israel relationship that strengthens both Israel's security and its efforts to seek peace," Crown wrote.
 "I am writing to share with you my confidence that Senator Barack Obama's stellar record on Israel gives me great comfort that, as President, he will be the friend to Israel that we all want to see in the White House - stalwart in his defense of Israel's security, and committed to helping Israel achieve peace with its neighbors."

-In April 2013 Crown was a joint signatory on a letter to Israeli Prime Minister Benjamin Netanyahu urging him to "work closely" with Secretary of State John Kerry "to devise pragmatic initiatives, consistent with Israel's security needs, which would represent Israel's readiness to make painful territorial sacrifices for the sake of peace."
+In April 2013 Crown was one of 100 prominent American Jews who signed a letter to Israeli Prime Minister Benjamin Netanyahu urging him to "work closely" with Secretary of State John Kerry "to devise pragmatic initiatives, consistent with Israel's security needs, which would represent Israel's readiness to make painful territorial sacrifices for the sake of peace."